abdurahmanzerihun/todo-list/README.md

 # Todo List Application

-A simple and responsive Todo List app built using JavaScript and Webpack.
+A simple and responsive Todo List app built using JavaScript and Webpack at The Odin Project(TOP).

 ## Live Demo
 https://abdurahmanzerihun.githun.io/todo-list/